 What to do: If your parent or someone you love is diagnosed with delirium, don’t be surprised if it takes quite a while for him or her to fully recover.
 It’s good to be prepared to offer extra help during this period of time.
 You can facilitate recovery by creating a restful recuperation environment that minimizes mental stress and promotes physical well-being.

-This is unfortunate, but true, especially in people who already have Alzheimer’s or a similar dementia.
+This is unfortunate but true, especially in people who already have Alzheimer’s or similar dementia.
 A 2009 study found that in such seniors, delirium during hospitalization is linked to a much faster cognitive decline in the following year.
 A 2012 study reached similar conclusions, estimating that cognition declined about twice as quickly after delirium in the hospital.
 In seniors who don’t have dementia, studies have found that delirium increases the risk of later developing dementia.

 What to do: Experts aren’t sure what can be done to counter this unfortunate consequence of delirium, other than to try to optimize brain well-being in general.
 (For this, I suggest avoiding risky medications, getting enough exercise and sleep, being socially and intellectually active, and avoiding future delirium if possible.)
-The main thing to know is that delirium has serious consequences, so it’s often worth it for a family to be careful about surgery in an older person, and it’s good to learn about delirium prevention (see below).
+The main thing to know is that delirium has serious consequences, so it’s often worth it for a family to be careful about surgery in an older person, and it’s good to learn about prevention (see below).

 Delirium is preventable, although not all cases can be prevented.

 Experts estimate that delirium is preventable in about 40% of cases.
-Preventive strategies are meant to reduce stress and strain on an older person, and also try to minimize delirium triggers, such as uncontrolled pain or risky medications.
+Preventive strategies are meant to reduce stress and strain on an older person, and they also try to minimize triggers, such as uncontrolled pain or risky medications.

 In the hospital setting, programs such as the Hospital Elder Life Program (HELP) for Prevention of Delirium have been shown to work.
 The HELP website has a section for family caregivers, which includes tips on how to prevent delirium.
 For instance, families can help reorient a relative in the hospital, ensure that glasses and hearing aids are available, and provide a reassuring presence to counter the stress of the hospital setting.

 Remember, delirium is common and can be the only outward sign of a serious medical problem.
 By educating yourself and helping your parents be proactive about prevention, you can reduce the chance of harm from this condition.
 If you do notice symptoms of delirium, make sure to tell the doctors!
 This will help your parent get the evaluation and treatment that he or she needs.